-Codam is a cutting edge, new computer coding school opening in Amsterdam, September 24th 2018 which, Corinne Vigreux, the founder of the children’s charity Sofronie is spear-heading.
+Codam is a cutting edge, new computer coding school in Amsterdam which, Corinne Vigreux, the founder of the children’s charity Sofronie is spear-heading.
 It will make a fantastic contribution to Amsterdam’s computer science industry providing job worthy education to people regardless of their experience or economic background.

 15 minutes away from the Central Station at a former military zone, you will find Codam.
 The Marine Terrain has a very unique position in the city.
-It is a island with its own character.
-It is a breeding ground for startups and scale-up companies.
+It is an island with its own character.
+It is a breeding ground for start-ups and scale-up companies.
 For dreamers who want to be commercially and internationally workable.
 Here, the energy that is necessary for effective working vibrates.
 Things are developed in miniature so that they can be implemented later step by step.
 The administrative, educational, military, financial and ecological all come together here.
 In addition, you escape the commotion of the city center that is so close.

 Codam provides its students with free tuition and 24/7 access.
 The school is in English and invites those aged 18 – 30 to teach themselves computer coding through teacherless peer-to-peer group learning.